 Invasive mussel control at Flaming Gorge Reservoir is the responsibility of the states of Utah and Wyoming as well as marina owners and visitors.
-Reclamation periodically performs plankton towing (a sampling method) and sends the samples to its labs in Denver where tests are completed to detect the presence of juvenile mussels (veligers).
-The Utah Division of Wildlife Resources reports that DNA has been detected at Flaming Gorge during sampling at least once, but the reservoir is not considered to be infested at this time since no adult or juvenile (veliger) mussels have been found in water samples sent for lab analyses.
+Reclamation periodically samples for mussel veligers which are processed in the Reclamation Denver EcoLab.
+In 2025, Reclamation is piloting a new eDNA monitoring approach for mussels as well as 40 other high risk aquatic invasive species.
+The Utah Division of Wildlife Resources reports that mussel DNA has been detected at Flaming Gorge during sampling at least once, but the reservoir is not considered to be infested at this time since no adult or juvenile (veliger) mussels have been found in water samples sent for lab analyses.
 A rapid response plan (in case of suspected infestation) was signed and put in place in May 2021.
-Monitoring for invasive mussels continued in 2023 and shows no presence of veligers or adult mussels.
+Monitoring for invasive mussels continued in 2024 and shows no presence of veligers or adult mussels.